 Yes.
 To prepare the old nonskid to accept KiwiGrip, scrub the surface thoroughly with a rotary green pad or wire brush, making sure that all the peaks and valleys are well dulled off.
 Then scrub with boat soap and water, allowing the surface to dry before masking and applying KiwiGrip.
 KiwiGrip will typically hide old non-skid that is less than 1.5 mm in height.

 You can check to see if there is a KiwiGrip retailer, dealer or distributor near you on our Dealer Locator Map.
-Check back from time to time, as we’re adding distributors at the rate of a few per year.
+Check back on our website from time to time as we periodically add new distributors.

 Standard colors are white, light grey, light blue and cream.
 Our standard colors have been selected for being low glare and as cool as possible underfoot in direct sunlight.
 The closest RAL codes for our standard colors are below.
 Please be advised that they are not exact matches, but the closest representations that we can find using the RAL standard of codes.

 - Grey – RAL 7047

 - Blue – RAL 250 92 05